ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-If the report contains an unrecognized public report extension, or if the Leader's input share contains an unrecognized private report extension, then the Leader MUST ignore the report and MAY abort with error `unsupportedExtension`.
+If the report contains an unrecognized public report extension, or if the Leader's input share contains an unrecognized private report extension, then the Leader MUST discard the report and MAY abort with error `unsupportedExtension`.
 If the Leader does abort for this reason, it SHOULD indicate the unsupported extensions in the resulting problem document via an extension member ({{Section 3.2 of !RFC9457}}) `unsupported_extensions` on the problem document.
 This member